-Man charged in 2 Bellevue hate crimes targeting ethnic men
+Man charged with 2 Bellevue hate crimes

-The 55-year-old suspect was charged in two separate recent incidents in Bellevue — one at a gas station involving three men of Indian descent, and one at a thrift shop involving a man of Ethiopian descent.
+The 55-year-old suspect was charged in two recent incidents in Bellevue — one at a gas station involving three men of Syrian descent, and another at a thrift shop involving a man of Ethiopian descent.

 A 55-year-old man was charged Friday with hate crimes in two separate incidents in Bellevue.